 Off-campus study is encouraged for both special majors and minors of peace and conflict studies.
 In particular, the Northern Ireland Semester, based in Derry/Londonderry and Belfast, focuses on ongoing efforts to understand the legacy of the Troubles and build peace.
-A unique feature of the semester involves placements in local community groups, which contribute in a variety of ways to the development of a shared and sustainable democratic future in Northern Ireland.
+A unique feature of the semester involves placements in local community groups, which contribute to the development of a shared and sustainable democratic future in Northern Ireland.

-Swarthmore students attend this program under the College’s Semester/Year Abroad Program for one semester.
+Swarthmore students attend this program under the College’s Semester/Year Abroad Program.
 One credit is awarded for community placement, one credit for a required course on peace and conflict in Northern Ireland, and two credits for peace and conflict studies courses taken in Belfast at the Irish School of Ecumenics (Trinity College).
 Normally, no more than three courses taken outside of Swarthmore College may be counted toward the major or minor, subject to the approval of the peace and conflict studies coordinator.
 In the case of the Northern Ireland semester, all four courses may be applied, subject to the approval of the peace and conflict studies coordinator.
-Further information is available at www.swarthmore.edu/academics/northern-ireland-program.xml.
+Further information is available at http://northernireland.swarthmore.edu.

 Possibilities exist for summer research and/or service work in Northern Ireland arising from participation in the program.